iclr-blogposts/2024/_posts/2024-05-07-is-mappo-all-you-need.md

 Then the policy gradient is computed using the noisy advantage values $A^{\pi}_i$ calculated with the noisy value function $V_i(s)$.
 This noise regularization prevents policies from overfitting to biased estimated gradients, improving stability.

-MAPPO is often regarded as the simplest yet most powerful algorithm due to its use of global information to boost the training efficiency of a centralized critic.
-While IPPO employs local information to train independent critics.
+MAPPO is often regarded as the simplest yet most powerful algorithm due to its use of global information to boost the training efficiency of a centralized value function.
+While IPPO employs local information to train independent value functions.

 ## Enviroment